-Common courtesies for eating with clients or vendors.
+Common courtesies for eating a business lunch with clients or vendors.

 - If you need a new go-to: